Kirosci/Project-Recon/readme.md

 This will work same as the below command, It will do each and every task.

-`python3 main.py -f domains.txt -sub -tkovr -urls -fuzz -xss -ssrf https://burpcollaborator.link`
+`python3 main.py -f domains.txt -sub -tkovr -urls -fuzz -xss -nmap -js -nuclei -ssrf https://burpcollaborator.link`

 ---

 ### > Subdomains (-sub):
-There will be two files `subdomains.txt` this will contain all subdomains found using various tool, and `live_subdomains.txt` this file will contain all live subdomains.
+There will be two files `subdomains.txt` this will contain all subdomains found using various tool, and `liveSubdomains.txt` this file will contain all 200 OK subdomains.
+* -sub ps (Passive Gathering)
+  * Gather domains from passive sources.
+(Securitytrails, Assetfinder, Subdominator, Subfinder)
+* -sub ac (Active Gathering)
+  * Makes a custom wordlists of subdomains, and resolves them.
 * Amass Timeout (-amass_t):
   * Added amass timeout feature thet you can use with -sub or -all argument to specify timeout for amass tool.
-  * By default it is set to 30 mins
+  * By default amass will not run
   * `-amass_t 0` for not using amass
   * `-amass_t 1` for not setting any timeout, it will run until it gets stoped by itself.
   * `-amass_t 60` for 60 minutes timeout